Spontaneous Broken Local Conformal Symmetry and Dark Energy Candidate: Introduction

 The paper is organized as follows.
 In section 2, we start by giving a brief review of the relevant spontaneous breaking of the global conformal symmetry.
 The effective action is shown to have a very natural interpretation in terms of Goldstone particles for broken symmetries.
-In section 3, we generalize the nonlinear realization approach to the spontaneous breaking of the local conformal symmetry.
-In order to conform to the covariant transformations of the local Maurer-Cartan one-forms, the "compensating" gauge fields are introduced.
+Then we generalize the nonlinear realization approach to the spontaneous breaking of the local conformal symmetry.
+In order to conform to the covariant transformations of the local Maurer-Cartan one-forms, the �compensating� gauge fields are introduced.
 Their transformations are then derived accordingly.
-In section 4, the effective action of the theory is constructed.
+In section 3, the effective action of the theory is constructed.
 By using the fact that the inhomogeneous transformations of the Nambu-Goldstone fields are spacetime dependent, we have the degree of freedom of fixing the gauge.
 It is shown, under the unitary gauge, the NG fields are transformed away and the effective action is reformulated into a vector-tensor theory.
-Besides, it is prominent to note that the resulting massive vector field has an independent energy scale, which is not determined by the conformal symmetry breaking scale.
-In section 5, the phenomenological consequences of the vector field are discussed.
-The massive vector field is regarded as the candidate of dark energy, permeating all of space.
-For the Maxwell type vector theory, its mass is found to be associated with the exponential evolution of the scale factor which enters in a de Sitter expansion phase under certain conditions.
-In addition, we further our discussions by pointing out the possibility that the Lorentz invariance violation may be triggered by the spontaneous breaking of conformal invariance.
-We hope this work may also shed light on the mechanism of the underline theories related to Lorentz violation due to the presence of a vector field.
+It is prominent to note that the resulting massive vector field has an independent energy scale, which is not determined by the conformal symmetry breaking scale.
+The effective action that describing the general coupling of the vector field to the gravitational field is then obtained.
+Finally, we further our discussions by pointing out the possibility that the Lorentz invariance violation may be triggered by the spontaneous breaking of local conformal invariance.
+We hope this work may also shed light on the underlying theories related to Lorentz violation due to the presence of a vector field.